NOOR-404/SEA-XD/README.md

 # ABOUT
 - **Developer**: Noor-404

-- **If any errors or problems occur while running the tool, you can contact the admins and moderators**
+- **If any errors or problems occur while running the tool, you can contact the Owner**

 # Contact
 - **Facebook** : [MOHAMMAD NOOR](https://www.facebook.com/WHO.IS.NOOR)